List of historical acts of tax resistance: Moslem League in India, 1946

 A punitive tax imposed on Muslims by the United Provinces government to discourage rioting was resisted in a refusal organized by the Moslem League.

 Abeokuta Women's Revolt, late-1940s

 The Abeokuta Women's Revolt (also called the Egba Women's Tax Riot) was a resistance movement against the imposition of unfair taxation by the Nigerian colonial government.
 The women of Abeokuta believed that, under colonialism, their economic roles were declining, while their taxes were increasing.
 Additionally, they argued that until they were granted representation in local government, they should not be required to pay taxes separately from men.
 As a result of their protests, four women received seats on the local council, and the taxation of women was ended.

 School tax protest, France, 1947

-Catholic priests from Vendée, upset that the government was taxing Catholic fundraising events for Catholic schools in order to use the tax money to exclusively support non-Catholic schools, refused to pay the tax and went on trial in 1947.
+Catholic priests from Vendée, upset that the government was taxing Catholic fundraising events for Catholic schools to use the tax money to exclusively support non-Catholic schools, refused to pay the tax and went on trial in 1947.